-In 2010, approximately 325,000 people were diagnosed with cancer and around 157,275 people died from the disease and nationally cancer was the biggest killer in this country in 2011 and 2012.
-Around one in three people will develop cancer at some point in their lives and it causes around one in four deaths.
+During 2016, around 166,000 people in the UK died from the disease, with lung, prostate, breast and bowel cancers accounting for 45% of all Cancer deaths in the UK in 20162.
+Cancer was the cause of over a quarter (28%) of all deaths in the UK in 2016 and is the most common cause of death by broad disease group2.
+Around one in two people will develop cancer at some point in their lives and it causes around one in four deaths3.
 Cancer is largely preventable and there is a significant focus locally on the prevention and early diagnosis of cancer.

 It is estimated that more than four in 10 cancer cases could be prevented by lifestyle changes, such as not smoking, cutting back on alcohol, maintaining a healthy body weight, and avoiding excessive sun exposure (Parkin et al 2010).
 Given that there is an ageing population within Knowsley and cancer is predominantly a disease of ageing it is expected that the number of new cases of cancer each year will increase in the future.

 Cancer incidence is the number or rate (per head of population) of new cases of cancer diagnosed in a given population in a defined time period (in this case a year), this does not include secondary cancers or recurrences.
-Knowsley has the 6th highest incidence for the 75 years + age group in the country for all cancers combined and the 12th highest for the 0-74 age group.
-Incidence in 75 years+ age group for all cancers combined is six times higher than the 0-74 age group.
+Knowsley CCG area has the 2nd highest incidence all cancers combined (out of 195 CCG areas) in the 2015/17 period.

 For further reading the cancer JSNA can be found here: Cancer JSNA